dustinho/grimwar/README.md

 grimwar
 =======

-To run with ui, run TK_UI/BoardUI.py then run gw.py
+To run with ui, simply run TK_UI/BoardUI.py
+Can Currently buy cards and advance turns using the '>' button

 Tests:
 pip install nose